LeviathanAG/Cryptonite_taskphase_Satwik/LinuxLuminarium/OASIS_CTF.md

 # OASIS CTF (Comprehensive Writeup)

-We plced #12 out of around 200 teams in the OASIS CTF '24 conducted by cryptonite and I'll try my best to explain me and my team's thought processes during this 2-day marathon.
+We placed #12 out of around 200 teams in the OASIS CTF '24 conducted by Cryptonite and I'll try my best to explain me and my team's thought processes during this 2-day marathon.

-Im skipping Challenge 1,2,3 because they donot require intellectual currency to solve.
+I'm skipping Challenge 1,2,3 because they donot require intellectual currency to solve.

 Might not have some of the flags mentioned because I might've forgotten to save the flag.
 ## Ready Player One